 While It's a Wonderful Life was not quite the flop at the box office many believe it to be, the classic version of A Christmas Carol (AKA Scrooge) starring Alastair Sim did bomb in the United States, although it proved to be popular in its native Britain.
 While today it may be the most highly regarded adaptation of Charles Dickens' classic, when it was first released in the United States it received decidedly mixed reviews.
 At the time Variety said of A Christmas Carol (1951), "There's certainly no Yuletide cheer to be found in this latest interpretation of Charles Dickens' Christmas classic."
 They even attacked Alastair Sim's performance (now regarded as the best performance of Scrooge ever), claiming that the actor "...stalks through the footage like a tank-town Hamlet."
 On the other hand, Bosley Crowther in The New York Times gave the film a positive review.
 Mr. Crowther clearly thought it captured the spirit of the novella better than other film adaptations, stating, "To the credit of Mr. Hurst's production, not to its disfavour, let it be said that it does not conceal Dickens' intimations of human meanness with an artificial gloss."

 What saved A Christmas Carol (1951) was the same thing that saved many of the films now regarded as holiday classics, but that had bombed at the box office: the medium of television.
-While most recent films would take years to make their television debut on American television, as a movie that had bombed at the American box office, A Christmas Carol (1951), was not long before it made its way to the small screen.
-A Christmas Carol (1951) made its television debut on WOR-TV in New York City.
+While most recent films would take years to make their television debut on American television, as a movie that had bombed at the American box office, it was not long before A Christmas Carol (1951) made its way to the small screen.
+A Christmas Carol (1951) made its television debut on WOR-TV in New York City in 1954.
 Throughout the Fifties and Sixties A Christmas Carol (1951) would pop up during the holiday season on local television stations throughout the United States.
 In the Seventies A Christmas Carol (1951) local PBS stations began showing it.
 Slowly, as more and more Americans saw it, A Christmas Carol (1951) would become regarded as a holiday classic.
 Eventually it became regarded as the quintessential version of Charles Dickens' novella.

 As in the case of A Christmas Carol (1951), it would be television that would see Holiday Affair elevated from box office bomb to holiday classic.
 In the Fifties and particularly the Sixties television stations in the Untied States started showing Holiday Affair every year during the holiday season.
 By the Eighties it was among the usual holiday faire aired during the Yuletide, alongside Miracle on 34th Street, It's a Wonderful Life, The Bishop's Wife, and others.
 If there was a turning point for the film when it was destined to become a holiday classic, it was perhaps when Turner Classic Movies began airing the film yearly in the Nineties.
 Over time the movie that had been bombed at the box office came to be regarded as a holiday classic.